ToniRib/tealeaf_academy_intro_to_programming_workbook/intermediate_questions/quiz3/exercise3.md

 ### Answer
 The output will be:

-"My string looks like this now: pumpkins"
+My string looks like this now: pumpkins
-"My array looks like this now: ["pumpkins", "rutabaga"]
+My array looks like this now: ["pumpkins", "rutabaga"]

 The += operator creates a new string and stores it to the variable named a_string_param which lives only within the scope of the method.
 Thus, my_string is not changed.
 As for the array, the << modifies the array itself directly, and since an_array_param points to my_array inside of the method, my_array gets modified by the shovel operator.